AuditVotes: Elevating Provable Defense for GNNs with Efficient Augmentation and Conditional Smoothing: Experimental Evaluations

-\begin{itemize} \item[1)] Gaussian~\cite{cohen2019certified}: The initial randomized smoothing model.
-Gaussian noise is added to the input image, and then the smoothed classification is obtained by majority voting regarding the noisy input.
-Noisy samples are used for augmented training samples to improve the generalization. \item[2)] Stability~\cite{li2019certified}: It introduced a stability regularization term in the loss function to improve the prediction consistency.
-Specifically, the stability regularization forces the predicted probability vector of the original data and the data with Gaussian noise to be close. \item[3)]CAT-RS~\cite{jeong2023confidence}: It proposed a confidence-aware training strategy that uses prediction confidence to regularize the loss function.
-Specifically, it prevents the samples with low confidence from being highly (certified) robust while forcing high-confidence samples to be highly (certified) robust. \item[4)]\textbf{Conf} (Ours): We propose a conditional smoothing framework and use conference scores to filter the votes.
-Our model is a post-training process and does not need extra computation workload during training. \end{itemize}

-\paragraph{Adversarial Attack Defense.}Moreover, the smoothed models can also serve as empirical robust models defending against actual adversarial attacks.
+\paragraph{\textbf{Adversarial Attack Defense}} Moreover, the smoothed models can also serve as empirical robust models defending against actual adversarial attacks.
 We also evaluate the effectiveness of our proposed AuditVotes as an empirical robust model under Nettack~\cite{zugner2018adversarial} and IG-attack~\cite{wu2019adversarial} (widely used structure attacks for graph data).
-We compare our models with regular (non-smoothed) robust GNNs: \begin{itemize} \item[1)] GCN~\cite{kipf2016semi}: The most classical graph convolutional network. \item[2)] GAT~\cite{veličković2018graph}: Graph attention network (GAT) employs attention layers to learn the weights for neighbor nodes during the aggregation. \item[3)] MedianGCN~\cite{chen2021understanding}: It substitutes the weighted mean aggregation in GCN by median aggregation.
-The median aggregation is shown to be more robust as it is less sensitive to outliers. \item[4)] AirGNN~\cite{liu2021graph}: Node-wise adaptive residual was added to GNN model.
-It proposed an adaptive message passing that will assign more residuals on normal features that should be more consistent with local neighbors. \end{itemize}
+We compare our models with regular (non-smoothed) robust GNNs: GCN~\cite{kipf2016semi}, GAT~\cite{veličković2018graph}, MedianGCN~\cite{chen2021understanding}, and AirGNN~\cite{liu2021graph} (Detailed in Appendix~\ref{appendix:baselines}).